Jackgoers96/cwoolcott.github.io/bootcamp_activities/activities22.1/04-Stu_Consumers/README.md

 ## Acceptance Criteria

 * It's done when the `studentList` component pulls the global state variables `students` and `majors`.

-* It's done when the `studentList` components add and remove buttons to update the global state object.
+* It's done when the `studentList` components ~~add and~~ remove buttons to update the global state object.
 * It's done when changes in global state are reflected in necessary components.
 * It's done when the components render properly in the browser.

 ---

 ## 💡 Hints

+Update: components/StudentList.js

 What argument does `useContext()` accept?